sunpy/ndcube/joss_paper/paper.md

 # Acknowledgements

-We acknowledge support for ndcube from NASA's Heliophysics Data Environment Enhancement program and the Daniel K. Inoue Solar Telescope.
+We acknowledge support for ndcube from NASA's Heliophysics Data Environment Enhancement program and the Daniel K. Inouye Solar Telescope.
 We also acknowledge the SunPy and Python in Heliophysics communities for their support.

 # References